Forest community response to moderate-severity disturbance

 We are studying the impact of species and community-level responses to disturbance on productivity and resilience in the Forest Accelerated Succession Experiment at the University of Michigan Biological Station.

 Dr. Christopher Gough - Virginia Commonwealth University

-Dr. Christopher Vogel - University of Michigan
+Dr. Christoph Vogel - University of Michigan

 Liz Stockton - Tufts University (REU Student)

-Ellen Goodrich-Stuart - Virginia Commonwealth (MS student)
+Ellen Goodrich-Stuart - Virginia Commonwealth (PhD student)